 Cocaine is one of the most addictive substances in the world.
 Once a person becomes addicted to this drug, he or she will do anything to get another hit, even if that means selling his or her soul.
-But why is it so highly addictive?
+But why is it so highly addictive, and can cocaine addiction rehab help?

 As with any kind of drug, the consequences caused by Cocaine Addiction are of psychological, emotional, and social nature.
 The main difference between cocaine abuse and any other drug abuse is that the consequences happen faster in the case of cocaine abuse than in the case of other drug abuse.
 One of the main consequences is related to family and friends, who are the first to suffer when a person is addicted to cocaine.

 Cocaine is a stimulant, which means it causes the heart to beat faster and the blood vessels to constrict.
 This can lead to strokes, heart attacks, and high blood pressure.
 Also, as cocaine causes the heart to speed up, in some cases, the heart can beat so fast to the point that it actually stops.

 Cocaine is not only dangerous due to its consequences, but also due to the fact that the consequences are not determined by the time of the addiction or by the quantity abused.
 There are cases of people who have died even from the first use of cocaine.

 Any person can be treated for Cocaine Addiction, as long as help is sought.
 There are many specialized, professional centers that provide treatments for this kind of addiction.
 Like with any other addiction, there are withdrawal symptoms that appear.
 The main emotional withdrawal symptoms include: